 Joel Walker, an adult with FA, passed away from complications of head and neck cancer in November 2016, at the age of 33.
 Joel was a talented student, good at sports, sociable and happy.
 Research into treatment for FA was a high priority for Joel, along with the hope that he could help others, so he left a large part of his estate to the Fanconi Anemia Research Fund.
-In honor of their son, Joel’s parents, Nigel and Ann Walker, created the Joel Walker Cancer Series.
-The goal of the series is to bring experts from various fields together to focus on research and treatment specific to cancer in FA.
-The generous bequest from Joel’s estate and on-going support from the Walker family make this important series of scientific meetings possible.
+In honor of their son, Joel’s parents, Nigel and Ann Walker, created the Joel Walker Fund.
+The goal of the Fund began as a way to bring experts from various fields together to focus on research and treatment specific to cancer in FA.
+The generous bequest from Joel’s estate and on-going support from the Walker family made an important series of scientific meetings possible.
 In 2023, the Fund shifted to support two crucial efforts: uniting data in the FA research field and supporting a brand new patient advocacy program.

 The third Joel Walker Meeting took place April 23, 2020.
 Forty researchers, doctors, FA family members and FARF staff members joined a webinar to talk about head and neck cancer in Fanconi anemia.
 They sat in their home offices, second bedrooms, and living rooms to spend the day sharing their research, throwing out ideas, and piecing together a roadmap to detect, treat and prevent head and neck cancer in those with FA.
 Building on the framework established at previous meetings, the group included head and neck cancer experts newer to the FA community.